 Think about the type of dog you have if they have long ears there are bowls to help stop their ears going in when drinking, there are bowls for flat nose breeds like pugs and French/English bulldogs so they are able to breath better, deep chested breeds need higher bowls, anti tip bowls are great too if you have a high energy dog or a breed that generally likes water, as they sometimes like to dig in them!
 I personally avoid the metallic bowls as these are reflective and some dogs are not comfortable with these.
 There are water fountain types but your puppy might not be sure of this at first so I would offer a bowl alongside them.
 Do not forget one for your walks, what ever the weather its good to have water with you so they do not drink stagnant water and when training they will not enjoy/take treats with a dry mouth.

 Start by asking your self ‘Would I be comfortable on this?’
 Dogs need multiple locations to sleep particularly if you are not letting them on beds or sofas, the hard floor is not adequate, dogs will always find a comfortable place, even outside they often dig the earth to make it more comfortable before lying down.
-A couple of thick comfy beds is where I would start.
+A couple of thick comfy beds is where I would start, the average beds I see in care givers homes are too small the bed should be big enough for the dog to stretch out in a superman pose and when lying on there side stretch out fully, the bigger the better.
 Some dogs prefer raised ones or bean bag types, some like cave beds particularly smaller breeds, cat beds sometimes work well.
 Short nose breeds often prefer raised side beds to open their airways whilst sleeping, other bigger breeds generally like thick flat rectangular beds, I personally don’t recommend plastic beds but with good cushioning some dogs like these.
 If you plan to let them on the sofas etc that’s great, most smaller dogs like to be up higher as heat rises.
 If a dog on the couch is not for you, ensure what you are offering is much more comfortable than your sofa or you will have trouble convincing them not to get on it!
 You might not want to start with the most expensive but comfort is important, you will work out what your puppy prefers as they get older.
 Some of the thicker coated breeds may also eventually need cool gel beds (ensure they are out of the chewing phase) or like faux leather type beds.
 Find one with an anti-slip backing if you have laminate/tiled type flooring.
 One of my personal favourites is the calming bed.